Thalia (bookstore)

-Thalia is a chain of more than 200 book shops in Germany (a country with fixed book prices), Austria, and Switzerland.
+Thalia is a chain of more than 350 bookshops in Germany (a country with fixed book prices) and Austria, as well as a further 30 bookshops in Switzerland.

-Book stores
+Bookshops

-The shops are often located in shopping centres where they can regularly welcome a certain number of walk-in customers, who actually didn't go out to buy books, but do that then en passant anyway.
-Depending on the local situation Thalia sometimes also refrains from building a new shop in favour of purchasing an available edifice.
-Also whole book store chains have occasionally been taken over by Thalia Cervantes.
+The bookshops are often located in shopping centres Depending on the local situation, Thalia sometimes also refrains from building a new shop in favour of purchasing an available building.
+Whole chains of bookshops have occasionally been taken over by Thalia.